guyroyse/pixxxer/README.md

     integer
     string
     ebcdic_string (EBCDIC 4-bit characters)
-        "PIC X(03)"  =>  .as(:abcdic_string).with_width(3)
+        dependent on iconv. not currently supported by the version on OS X "PIC X(03)"  =>  .as(:abcdic_string).with_width(3)
     comp3 (COBOL signed comp-3 packed field)
         with_width specifies the number of bytes: